You must apply for permission to put up a new gate or other structure on, or near, a public footpath or bridleway on your land.

 Clear warning signs must be displayed at regular intervals indicating a fence near a right of way is electrified.

-If you are unsure what width needs maintaining, contact us using our online form below.
+If you are not sure what width needs maintaining, contact us using our online form below.

 More information